reytoms/Portfolio/Project_Part3.md

 <div class="flourish-embed flourish-chart" data-src="visualisation/7949149"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

-I created a line chart to visualize the range of temperatures through the year by months.
-I used a blue shade (#0077b6) for the low temperature average line as it denotes cold, and yellow for the high temperature average (#ffb700).
+I first created a line chart to visualize the range of temperature, but later I realized that a scatter dot plot would convey my message more clearly.
+The visualization includes the range of temperatures through the year by months.
+I used a blue shade (#0077b6) for the low temperature average as it denotes cold, and yellow for the high temperature average (#ffb700) across the months.
 I titled the chart "BEST MONTHS TO VISIT QATAR - NOVEMBER TO APRIL" to reinforce the best climate months in the region.
-Finally, I denoted the temperature values along the line to reduce eye travel.

 d.
 I used Flourish to build my graph based data visualizations and the safety index chart.

+Additionally, I incorporated changes suggested by my peers, the TA and professor in my visualizations of Part I and II that I included in my final version.
+These changes include:

+a.
+Chnaged of title for the visualization that denotes how depression levels have increased since the lockdown.
+The title seemed confusing to my viewers as it read "THE PREVALENCE OF DEPRESSION INCREASED SIGNIFICANTLY IN 2020".
+I modified this to simpler words "DEPRESSION INCREASED SIGNIFICANTLY IN 2020".

+b.
+I also received feedback to include link to how they could plan a trip to Qatar.
+I used a click button in my story that redirect to a webpage to book flights to Qatar and another button for my viewers to plan their stay and activities when in Qatar.

+Additional Comments:

+Even though I created a visualization for the decrease in travel trend, I did not use it in my story.
+As I was working on my story, I realized it was too much information to cover in 60 seconds.
+Hence, I decided to focus on the rise in mental health conditions since the lockdown, followed by a call to action that highlights the benefit of travel.
+To conclude my story, I suggested my viewers to visit Doha.
+With a countdown, I wanted to let them know that even if they cannot visit the country immediately, they still have about a year to plan their visit during the FIFA World cUP 2022.

+I wanted to find data that would support my call to action which highlights the benefits of travel on poor mental health.
+Unfortunately, I did not find data from a viable source regarding this.
+However, I read a multitude of research articles which confirm the call to action is indeed beneficial to those suffering from poor mental health.

 ## The Story

 ### View my story here:

 Go Back To: [Final Project Part I](https://reytoms.github.io/Portfolio/Project_part1.html) or [Final Project Part II](https://reytoms.github.io/Portfolio/Project_Part2.html)